nuke-web3/book/content/risc-zero/lambdaclass-ethcc-brussels/slides.md

 Notes:

+- RETH / REVM -> ZETH - support EVM execution of contracts, REVM for only parts.
+  - Also supports verifiable merkle proof of subset of global evm state.
 - **ZK coprocessor** - run verifiable program logic in zkVM by 3rd party or yourself to untrusting parties
 - Added **security** and **fairness** and **privacy** that zero knowledge proofs can provide, as they involve complex decision-making and competitive interactions.
 - Privacy is optional, fully transparent games with ZKPs _can_ provided added guarantees around many things other than that (if carefully designed)